AlsonAfrica/Authentication-Authorization-Recipe-/README.md

 - Mongoose (MongoDB object modeling)
 - Postman/Insomnia (For API testing)
 - Nodemon
+- jsonwebtoken: (For generating and validating JWTs)
+- bcryptjs: (For password hashing)
+- dotenv: (For managing environment variables)

 # Prerequisites
 - Node.js and npm installed
 - MongoDB running locally or accessible via MongoDB Atlas and Mongo Compass
 - Postman for testing API endpoints

+## Usage
+Registration
+Users can register by providing their email and password.
+Logged in users are granted priviledges to perform crud operations on their recipe apps

 ### Setup Instructions
 1. Clone the repository: